Seth-Lamancusa/to_do/data_reqs.md

 ### **items**

 * for each item:
-    * "frequency" and "schedule" values must be compatible
+    * if present, "frequency" and "rschedule" values must be compatible
-    * if present, "start_date" and "deadline" values must be compatible
+    * if present, "gschedule", "start_date", and "deadline" values must be compatible
 * two items cannot have the same description
 * The value for key "items" is a list of dictionaries with following keys (exhaustive):
     * "description"